dotnet/Nerdbank.GitVersioning/readme.md

 Note that the git commit ID is *always* included in the `AssemblyInformationVersionAttribute` so one can always match a binary to the exact version of source code that produced it.

+### How do I translate from a version to a git commit and vice versa?

+A pair of Powershell scripts are included in the Nerdbank.GitVersioning NuGet package that can help you to translate between the two representations.

+    tools\Get-CommitId.ps1
+    tools\Get-Version.ps1

+`Get-CommitId.ps1` takes a version and print out the matching commit (or possible commits, in the exceptionally rare event of a collision).
+`Get-Version.ps1` prints out the version information for the git commit current at HEAD.

  [semver]: http://semver.org